KeychainMDIP/kc/doc/deployment_guide.md

 Oct 28 16:35:35 mdip-gatekeeper start-node[705212]: keymaster-1      | }
 ```

+Once ready, the Keymaster will report being `ready` when queried on its local API: `curl http://localhost:4226/api/v1/ready`.

 #### Log samples: Blockchain Node (tBTC)

 The `kc/docker-compose.yml` script will launch Bitcoin Testnet4 and Feathercoin Testnet nodes to be used as DID registries.

-The following logs are generated when the Bitcoin node is launched.
-Note the default use of `testnet4="1"` in the Bitcoin configuration file now located in `kc/data/tbtc/bitcoin.conf`.
-Customizations to the connectivity between MDIP and its repositories must be reflected in both configurations files (registry and MDIP).
+The following logs are generated when the Bitcoin node is launched:

 ```log
 Oct 28 16:37:04 mdip-gatekeeper start-node[706734]: tbtc-node-1      | 2024-10-28T16:37:04.770935Z Bitcoin Core version v27.99.0-2f7d9aec4d04 (release build)